Time

 DAY 5 (Friday, May 2)

-Culture: The Hidden Driver of Organizations
+Culture: The Hidden Driver of Strategy and Operations

 Program concludes at 12:15 p.m., followed by an optional lunch